bright/new-www/content/blog/how-to-alter-large-mysql-tables-on-production.md

 In this post, you learned how to alter your table during the productional application's lifecycle.

-In our case, the update of the entire table took 12hours of processing, ends successfully without causing any downtime
+In our case, the update of the entire table took 12hours of processing, ends successfully without causing any downtime.